Research

 January 2025

 This paper analyzes the impact of the 2022 floods on agricultural supply networks in Punjab, Pakistan.
-We unlock high-frequency agriculture supply chain data on quantities and merge it with spatial remote-sensing data from February 2022 to December 2022 to assess disruptions to the movement of agricultural commodities between “source” supply regions and “destination” consumption districts, where a lot of the demand is driven in large urban centers.
+We unlock high-frequency agriculture supply chain data on quantities and merge it with spatial remote-sensing data from February 2022 to December 2022 to assess disruptions to the movement of agricultural commodities between "source" supply regions and "destination" consumption districts.
 Using an event study design, we find statistically significant pre-event anticipatory effects that increase supply by 35%, followed by a reduction of up to 34% in the overall quantities compared to the baseline in the aftermath of the floods.
 We document heterogeneity over crop types and district sizes.
-Vegetables show the highest susceptibility to such shocks, whereas the trajectory of grains is suggestive of state interventions.
-We also estimate optimal road networks and show that flooding of roads does not significantly disrupt the supply lines.
-We test the robustness of our findings by generating a spatial flood risk profile for Pakistan and demonstrate that anticipatory effects exist only in high-risk regions, which also show relatively quicker recovery.
-This study contributes to the economics literature by offering new policy-relevant insights on the response of agricultural networks to natural disasters in the context of developing countries.

 Do Nudges Induce Safe Driving?
 Evidence from Dynamic Message Signs